 - Unplug and take a walk in your local forest preserve, woodlands, or walking path.

 - Take a short walk when the snow is actually falling.
 This is the ultimate time to capture that moment of peacefulness because falling snow absorbs sounds and noise.
 Give it a try and see how quiet the world feels.

-- If your are short on time, simply stroll your own neighborhood to get some fresh air.
-It might give you that little bump you need to get going on an indoor project that you’d like accomplish.
+- If you are short on time, simply stroll your own neighborhood to get some fresh air.
+It might give you that little bump you need to get going on an indoor project that you’d like to accomplish.

 Play in the slow

 - Go sledding.
-Seek out a sledding hill nearby and let gravity take it’s course.
-Following that up with round of hot cocoa is definitely recommended.
+Seek out a sledding hill nearby and let gravity take its course.
+Following that up with a round of hot cocoa is definitely recommended.

 - Make snow angels.
-Or better yet, make snow angles, take photos and vote on the best one.
+Or better yet, make snow angels, take photos and vote on the best one.

 - Find an outdoor ice rink and go outdoor ice skating.
 Of course, indoor skating will work, too.
 If you don’t feel like getting cold, opt for roller skating.